OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 attacker giving themselves refunds from transactions that have already occured by overwriting block transactions in a fork that the attacker controls.
-The fork uses the same coin in another transaction.
+The fork uses the same coin in another transaction by substituting the coin used in the previous transaction in the new transaction.
-[I don't see how this can happen.
-I can't manufacture a transaction for Bob to give me coin unless I have Bob's private key, right?
-And I don't see how forks are necessary here.
-Basically, the big threat seems to be that I block one (legitimate) transaction, and substitute another (legitimate) transaction on the same coin, right?]

-[Either in this or the cryptohacking rst provide an exercise used to detect strange events in a 51% attack.
-But first, need to come up with some actual malicious transactions that are plausible.]
-[Cryptohacking work on next week]

 51% attacks are difficult to recognize until the attack is executed.
 Detection can occur when duplicate transactions or repeating refunds are found for a user with a majority of the coin in the cryptocurrency.
-When a 51% attack occurs, a branch appears where the attacker can double spend coin where two transactions occur on the same coin amount.
-[Why does it need to be the same coin amount?]
+When a 51% attack occurs, a branch appears where the attacker can double spend coin where two transactions occur where coin is used from the first transaction in a second transaction.
+This amount may be more or less than the value spent in the first transaction.

-In order to catch this, validators must pay attention to details of branching for such transactions that overwrite previously written block logs.
-[I don't understand the mechanics of "overwriting a previously written block log".]
+In order to catch this, validators must pay attention to details of branching for such transactions that overwrite previously written transactions within the block.
+On the other hand, users whose transactions are the ones overwritten can support suspicious activity within their wallets.
-In a Proof of Stake system, a 51% attack is discouraged and punished as those who participate in such an attack will lose part of their stake or coin as a result.
+In a Proof of Stake system, a 51% attack is discouraged and those who participate in such an attack will lose part of their stake or coin as a result.
-[How?
-If someone has 51%, how can they be punished?]

-Upon discovery, not only will the attacker lose their stake, [How?] but the value of the cryptocurrency will go down, especially for the coin owned by the attacker.
-[How does value go down differentially for some participants?]
+Upon discovery, not only will the attacker lose their stake by losing all of the coin taken in the fraudulent transactions, but the value of the cryptocurrency will go down.
 When this happens, it prevents the individual with the majority from gaining another majority since more people are able to afford more coin.